ShreyansuPanda/Local-Document-Chatbot-using-RAG-and-SLMs/PDF Chatbot - V3/README.md

 2. Ollama installed and running locally
    - Download from: https://ollama.ai/
    - Install and run the Ollama service
-   - Pull at least one of the supported models:
+   - Pull all of the supported models:
      ```bash
      ollama pull phi3
-     # or
+     # and
      ollama pull mistral
-     # or
+     # and
      ollama pull llama2
      ```